BilalShahid13/PersistentBottomNavBar/README.md

     `NOTE: In the 'onSelected' function of the customWidget, don't forgot to change the index of the controller`

 3. Done!
-As we can see, the other properties like `iconSize`, `navBarHeight` are not required here so you can skip those properties.
-Sample code is provided in the `example project`.
+As we can see, some of the other properties like `iconSize`, `items` are not required here so you can skip those properties.
+But keep in mind that here `navBarHeight` acts as a padding from the bottom.
+If you give too much `navBarHeight` but less height in the custom widget or vice versa, layout issues might appear.

 For better understanding, refer to the [example project](https://github.com/BilalShahid13/PersistentBottomNavBar/tree/master/example) in the official git repo.